truecharts/public/website/src/content/docs/general/systemrequirements.md

 **CPU:** 6 *Physical* Cores of AMD Ryzen or Intel 8th Gen Core or better families

-* for VMs: dedicated 2 Cores remaining for the host system, e.g. SCALE or Proxmox
+* for VMs: dedicated 1 Core (2 Threads) remaining for the host system, e.g. SCALE or Proxmox

 **RAM:** 16GB or more